Prime Minister of Australia: Acting prime ministers and succession

 The deputy prime minister becomes acting prime minister if the prime minister is unable to undertake the role for a short time, for example if they are ill, overseas or on leave (and if both are unavailable, then another senior minister takes on this role).
 The Acts Interpretation Act 1901 confers upon acting ministers "the same power and authority with respect to the absent Minister's statutory responsibilities".
+Anthony Albanese has authorised the following ministers to act on his behalf (in this order) where he is overseas or otherwise unavailable: Richard Marles (deputy prime minister), Penny Wong (minister for foreign affairs), Jim Chalmers (treasurer), Katy Gallagher (minister for finance, women, the public service and government services), and Don Farrell (special minister of state and minister for trade and tourism).

 If the prime minister were to die, then the deputy prime minister would be appointed prime minister by the governor-general until the government votes for another member to be its leader.
 This happened when Harold Holt disappeared in 1967, when John McEwen was appointed prime minister.
 On the other two occasions that the prime minister has died in office, in 1939 and 1945, Earle Page and Frank Forde, respectively, were appointed prime minister.

 In the early 20th century, overseas travel generally required long journeys by ship.
 As a result, some held the position of acting prime minister for significant periods of time, including William Watt (16 months, 1918–1919), George Pearce (7 months, 1916), Alfred Deakin (6 months, 1902), Joseph Cook (5 months, 1921), James Fenton (19 weeks, 1930–1931), John Forrest (4 months, 1907), and Arthur Fadden (4 months, 1941).
 Fadden was acting prime minister for a cumulative total of 676 days (over 22 months) between 1941 and 1958.